polymonster/polymonster.github.io/index.md

 ## Getting Started

-Starting a new project in pmtech is quick and easy, one of the key features I wanted in a codebase was the ability to create new projects which has all the shared functionality of common apis but could also be stand alone eith their own very bespoke code or contain ad-hoc stuff that could be thrown away later.
+Starting a new project in pmtech is quick and easy, one of the key features I wanted in a codebase was the ability to create new projects which have all the shared functionality of common apis but are also stand alone with their own bespoke code or ad-hoc stuff that could be thrown away later.

 To make life easy premake is used to generate projects and pmtech/tools contains some lua scripts which make creating a new set of workspaces for visual studio, xcode or gnu make files a simple process: